Located in the heart of the Great Lakes, Toronto is a perfect for road trips exploring the nature and scenic drives.

 Week long and longer road trips from Toronto

-9. Full circle of Lake Ontario
+9. Lake Ontario

 Maybe one of the best ways to spend a week doing a road trip from Toronto is a drive around the Lake of Ontario coming full circle back to Toronto.